 CPPSS048 Cash-in-Transit Endorsement.

+These endorsements are outlined in the elective unit listing within the packaging rules.
+All units in an endorsement grouping must be achieved in order for a Statement of Attainment to be issued for the skill set.

 Licensing, legislative, regulatory or certification requirements apply to this qualification at the time of publication.